 BEFORE YOU TRAVELLING TO MOROCCO WHAT TO KNOW?

-Morocco Premium Tours is registered and legal Moroccan Tour Guide.
+Premium Tours is registered and legal guide de tourisme.

 WHAT TO BRING

 In preparation for your Moroccan adventure, the following is a list of things to consider packing that will make your trip as smooth and comfortable as possible.

 - Personal Identification – Drivers license, if planning to drive.

 - Passport and Visa, if required